mennarefaat/nodeJS_project/README.md

 # nodeJS_project
-Event project using NodeJS, ExpressJS, Mongoose
+Event project using NodeJS, ExpressJS, Mongoose, it is a simple system for creating events  contains main-speaker, speakers, students